eugejoh/pgtools/README.md

 # pgtools

-Standardized workflow for writing tables to PostgreSQL.
+Simplified workflow for writing tables to PostgreSQL.
 This package contains tools to provide a consistent workflow for writing `data.frames` existing in an `R` session to a PostgreSQL database connection.
 The tools are built around the